Carla022/m6Java_soloLearn/HashMap/REAME.md

 A solo project to help consolidate my knowledge and demonstrate the ability to use Hashmap in Java.

 ## About The Project:
-#### An endless text-based adventure where you follow a real life journey into the big city:
+#### An endless text-based adventure following a real life journey into the big city:

 <p>